Bear Gulch Fire: Events

 "Go now" evacuations from Copper Creek/Staircase Campground area due to Bear Gulch Fire were ordered on July 30.
 Staircase Campground was ordered evacuated on July 31.
 Haze from the fire reached Seattle and other Puget Sound communities the same week.
 The fire caused unhealthy air conditions in Bellevue on August 4.
 On August 12, the fire caused pyrocumulus clouds to form, and darkened the skies around the central Puget Sound area, including Seattle.
 The pyrocumulus cloud above the fire was visible from Whatcom County near Canada to Ocean Shores on the state's central Pacific coast.

 Fire managers reported "wetting rains" beginning September 29 and expected to continue, that would mitigate risk of fire spread.
-Meterologist Cliff Mass said the wet weather would "close out the fire season" around the beginning of October; the season was declared over on October 27 by the Washington Department of Natural Resources.
+Meteorologist Cliff Mass said the wet weather would "close out the fire season" around the beginning of October; the season was declared over on October 27 by the Washington Department of Natural Resources.

 The fire was reported 100% contained on November 12.